15th May 2020

 Free Saudi activists coalition: Advocacy report

 The 15th of May 2020 marks two years since the beginning of a campaign of arrests of Saudi Women’s Human Rights Defenders.
-Since May 2018 the Free Saudi Activists Coalition has been advocating for the release of women human rights defenders (WHRDs) who were arrested in Saudi Arabia.
-To mark the anniversary the Free Saudi Activists Coalition (Equality Now, Women’s March GlobalInternational Service for Human Rights (ISHR)Americans for Democracy & Human Rights Bahrain (ADHRB)Gulf Centre for Human Rights (GCHR) and CIVICUS) have released the following report, and continue to call for the immediate and unconditional release of Saudi activists.
+Since May 2018, the Free Saudi Activists Coalition has been advocating for the release of women human rights defenders (WHRDs) who were arrested in Saudi Arabia.
+To mark the anniversary, the Free Saudi Activists Coalition (Equality Now, Women’s March GlobalInternational Service for Human Rights (ISHR)Americans for Democracy & Human Rights Bahrain (ADHRB)Gulf Centre for Human Rights (GCHR) and CIVICUS) have released the following report, and continues to call for the immediate and unconditional release of Saudi activists.

 Key recommendations